mahesh-aiml/Woolworths_Group/README.md

 1. Download the `.pbix` file
 2. Open in Power BI Desktop
-3. Refresh the dataset if required
+3. Refresh the SQL dataset if required
 4. Explore the interactive dashboard

 ---